sjmgarnier/viridisLite/revdep/cran.md

 ## revdepcheck results

-We checked 69 reverse dependencies (64 from CRAN + 5 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 95 reverse dependencies (85 from CRAN + 10 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 0 packages
+ * We failed to check 1 packages

+Issues with CRAN packages are summarised below.

+### Failed to check

+* eaf (NA)